matthias-mayr/skiros2_pyrobosim_lib/docs/1_Problem_1_Object_Fetch.md

 ## Tips
 > Read this if you're stuck or need some idea about what to do

 For this problem we need to fetch `bread` from the `pantry`.
-The pantry is in the kitchen, but fortunately it is enough to specify the pantry as a target location.
+The pantry is in the kitchen and fortunately specifying the pantry as the target location is sufficient.
 This is what we already do here:
 ```python
 self.skill("Navigate", "", remap={"TargetLocation": "ObjectStartLocation"}),
 ```